 Maryland Car Accident Lawyer

 On average over 40,000 people are injured every year and nearly 500 people are killed in Maryland traffic accidents.
 The worst fact about these tragic statistics is that the vast majority of automobile accidents could have been prevented had the at-fault drivers simply paid more attention or driven with a reasonable amount of care.
 More than a third of all Maryland traffic fatalities and over 60% of all car accident injuries are caused by distracted driving alone.
 Other leading causes of auto accidents in Maryland include aggressive driving, drunk driving and speeding.
-When a driver is hurt because of the negligence or distracted driving of another, the Maryland car accident lawyers at Steinhardt, Siskind & Associates, LLC provide aggressive, focused representation to help auto accident victims recover the full amount of compensation available to them.
+When a driver is hurt because of the negligence or distracted driving of another, the Maryland car accident lawyers at Steinhardt, Siskind & Lieberman, LLC provide aggressive, focused representation to help auto accident victims recover the full amount of compensation available to them.

 Getting Your No-Fault Benefits